whyolet/text/docs/v2/undo.md

 * If you keep undoing you will see older versions too.
 * Being able to undo to any version avoids data loss, nice!

+But...
-* Now imagine the same example, but instead of pressing a letter on the keyboard you're just looking around by moving a cursor without changing the text.
+* Imagine the same example,
+  * but instead of pressing a letter on the keyboard,
+  * you're just looking around by moving a cursor without changing the text.
 * Emacs still treats this as a new version 6.
-* "Undo" will actually redo now, which may be an unexpected behavior (UX error) if you planned to look around and keep undoing.
+* "Undo" will actually redo now,
+  * which may be an unexpected behavior (UX bug),
+  * if you wanted to look around and keep undoing.

 ## Whyolet Text